Map Algebra#

 Rasterize#

 The gdal library provides you with direct access to some powerful tools for projecting and resampling images, rasterization, and sieve filtering [GDAL/OGR contributors, 2023].
-Unfortunately, documentation for the Python bindings is not easily accessible.
-Check out the gdal API for the functions below.
+Check out the section on the GDAL Python Utilities in the documentation of the Python API.

 osgeo.gdal.BuildVRT